edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 [^8]: I'm not actually sure if this behavior was any different on late-'90s browsers.

-[^9]: I did try to open the page using [oldweb.today](http://oldweb.today/), but none of the browser environments I tried had the necessary plugin installed.
+[^9]: I did try to open the page using [oldweb.today](http://oldweb.today/), but none of the browser environments I tried had the necessary Shockwave plugin installed.